TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 Path-based routing is a crucial concept in modern web architecture, allowing us to direct incoming traffic to different backend services based on the URL path.
 In this blog post, we'll delve into what path-based routing is, how it can be used effectively, and walk through a step-by-step guide to configuring it using AWS Application Load Balancer (ALB).
 By the end, you'll have a clear understanding of path-based routing and be ready to implement it in your own projects.

+What is Path-Based Routing?
+Path-based routing involves directing incoming requests to different backend services based on the URL path.
+For example, you can route requests to /app1/* to one service and requests to /app2/* to another service.